ErwanBarbedor/Plume_-_TextEngine/doc/macros.md

 - `code` The code to evaluate or execute.

 **Keyword Parameters :**
-- `thousand_separator` Symbol used between groups of 3 digits.
-Default value : empty
+- `thousand_separator` Symbol used between groups of 3 digits.Default value : empty
-- `decimal_separator` Symbol used between the integer and the decimal part.
-Default value : `.`
+- `decimal_separator` Symbol used between the integer and the decimal part.Default value : `.`
-- `join` If the value is a table, string to put between table elements.
-Default value : a space
+- `join` If the value is a table, string to put between table elements.Default value : a space

 **Flags :**
 - `<format>` Only works if the code returns a number.
 If `i`, the number is rounded.
 If `.2f`, it will be output with 2 digits after the decimal point.
-If `.3s`, it will be output using scientific notation, with 3 digits after the decimal point..
+If `.3s`, it will be output using scientific notation, with 3 digits after the decimal point..
 - `remove_zeros` Remove useless zeros (e.g., `1.0` becomes `1`).
 - `silent` Execute the code without returning anything.
 Useful for filtering unwanted function returns: `${table.remove(t)}[silent]`
 - `no_join_table` Doesn't render all table element and just return `tostring(table)`.